-- Concerned adults have to taste the candy to determine whether it’s laced with alcohol, allowing this form of teen substance abuse to go largely undetected.
+- Concerned adults must taste the candy to determine whether it’s laced with alcohol, allowing this form of teen substance abuse to go largely undetected.

-- Because the taste of alcohol is overshadowed by the sugary candy, teens may consume a large amount in a short period of time without realizing the full effect of the alcohol.
+- Because the taste of alcohol is overshadowed by sugary candy, teens may consume a large amount quickly without realizing the full effect of the alcohol.